 |Minor scarring||£2,220 to £7,350||A visible scar, or several superficial scars on the leg(s) or arm(s) or hand(s).|

 These values only cover the compensation paid for the actual physical injury sustained as a victim of medical negligence.
 Other damages such as loss of earnings, and ongoing financial hardship will be unique on a case by case basis.
 We will explain this more fully once you contact us for your free legal consultation.

 Not everyone has access to the kind of financial assets that are required to pay all legal fees across the lifecycle of a claim for damages following an instance of medical malpractice or negligence.
 So, what happens for people who can’t pay their own legal costs?
 How can they make a claim?
 The law makes provision for solicitors to take on a case under a Conditional Fee Agreement (CFA).
 This is often described as a No Win No Fee contract.
 This type of arrangement came in to effect in 2000, when Legal Aid was done away with.

 What this means, is that the solicitor will take on a compensation case as a result of medical negligence or malpractice on behalf of the client, and the client has nothing to pay.
 The solicitor takes all the risk.
 If the claim is unsuccessful, then the client still has nothing to pay.
 However, if the claim is successful, then the solicitor takes their fee out of the amount awarded.
 Until 2013, the client would receive 100% damages, and the solicitors fee would be paid on top.
 This is no longer the case, and legal fees have to come out of the damages paid.
-The maximum amount that a solicitor can charge for legal fees in a medical negligence case operating on a CFA basis is limited to 25% of the total damages awarded.

 We explain everything you want to know about No Win No fee here.